tashurovs/hello-world/README.md

 # hello-world
-Just intrudution inside GitHUB and the basics.
+Just introduction inside GitHUB and the basics.
+Its amazing that i never take a time to see whats the power and the purpose of GitHUB, will be a long year. :)